oldsj/blog.jamesolds.me/content/post/bash-ubuntu-windows.md

 +++
 date = "2016-04-08T12:55:46-05:00"
-title = "bash ubuntu windows"
-tags = [ "OS" ]
+title = "bash on ubuntu on windows" tags = [ "OS" ]
 +++

-Bash On Ubuntu On Windows - Windows Subsystem for Linux
+**Bash On Ubuntu On Windows - Windows Subsystem for Linux**
 -------------------------------------------------------

 In the latest test build of Windows 10 (build 14316), Microsoft introduced